qbicsoftware/research-data-management/docs/rawdata/raw_data_upload.md

     Check the OpenSSH sftp [manpage](https://man.openbsd.org/sftp) for information on how to use the sftp program.

 Start by opening the command line within your operating system of choice.
-Next navigate to the directory containing the dataset you wish to upload.
+Next navigate to the local working directory containing the dataset you wish to upload.
 From within this directory connect to our upload server with the **sftp** command, replacing <your-user> with your ZDV credentials:

 ``` bash